Supporting Employee Resource Groups at the City

 These groups will lead activities to help employees learn about the history of our City.
 They will visit places that are often neglected and looking for ways to improve services.
 They will learn about issues affecting women and girls and different Boston communities.

 The groups will create support networks for their coworkers, and their leadership will be a tremendous asset to the City.
 All of the groups' activities align with the Mayor’s vision of a thriving, healthy, and innovative city, with equality and opportunity for all.

 “Every day as municipal employees, we make decisions that impact the people of Boston.
 We encourage Connect with Boston members to get to know Boston outside of our normal work duties," explained Connect with Boston ERG co-founder, Najah Casimir.
 "This group is intentional about learning from our constituents and neighbors.
 We will spend time reflecting on our relationships with the City and working together to improve services.”

 Brenna Callahan, co-founder of the City Hall Women’s Group, added, “One of the major ways to support women is by providing a safe space.
 This promotes resource and advice-sharing as well as network building.
-It is our hope that members of this group find ways to collaborate as we seek to promote women's advancement in a variety of ways.
+It is our hope that members of [the Women’s Group] find ways to collaborate as we seek to promote women's advancement in a variety of ways.
 The more supported City Hall employees feel, the more likely they are to perform well at work and share best practices with each other.”

 The City Hall Book Club began in the Department of Innovation and Technology.
 It now has members from several departments.
 Members choose what book to read as a team and discuss the reading after work in an informal setting.